slamj1/encrypt-secrets-prod/README.md

 A full instructional HD video is available on YouTube here https://youtu.be/MSb9HF25P5c

 **DISCLAIMER: This is a proof of concept only.
 Do not use verbatim for production.
-Make sure to code reveiw accordingly**
+Make sure to code review accordingly**

 # Getting Started